 - You will select a per pay period amount which will be deducted from your paycheck over 12 monthly pays for salaried employees and 24 pay periods (2 pays per month) for biweekly paid employees.

-A healthcare FSA allows for reimbursement for out-of-pocket healthcare expenditures that you incur on behalf of yourself and/or your dependents.
+A healthcare FSA debit card covers eligible out-of-pocket healthcare expenses that you incur for yourself and/or your dependents.
 Your elected contributions are deducted from your paycheck on a “pre-tax” basis and, therefore, are subject to IRS regulations.
-The following summaries important facts regarding this benefit:

-- You must have a prescription from your physician to be reimbursed for qualified over-the-counter drugs and medicines (e.g. Advil, ibuprofen, cough syrup, etc.).
+- You must have a prescription from your physician to use your debit card for qualified over-the-counter drugs and medicines (e.g. Advil, ibuprofen, cough syrup, etc.).

-- Reimbursements from this account must be for qualified expenditures that are incurred for yourself and/or your dependents as defined within the IRS regulations (please refer to www.irs.gov.)
+- Use of the debit card must be for qualified expenses that are incurred for yourself and/or your dependents as defined within the IRS regulations (please refer to www.irs.gov.)

 - Minimum contribution is $10 per month.

-- Your entire annual election is available in your account as of January 1 of the plan year and can be used for reimbursements even though your payroll deductions have yet to occur.
+- Your entire annual election is available on your debit card as of January 1 of the plan year and can be used for healthcare expenses even though your payroll deductions have yet to occur.

-- If you still have up to $500 remaining in your account at the end of the plan year, these funds will rollover into the next year, allowing you until the end of the second year to utilize these dollars for expenses incurred in the second year.
+- If you still have up to $500 remaining on your debit card at the end of the plan year, these funds will rollover into the next year, allowing you until the end of the second year to utilize these dollars for expenses incurred in the second year.

 Dependent Care FSA

-A dependent care flexible spending account can be used for work-related eligible child-care and elder-care expenses, that allows you, and if married, your spouse to work, seek employment, or attend school full-time.
+A dependent care flexible spending account can be used for work-related eligible childcare and elder-care expenses, that allows you, and if married, your spouse to work, seek employment, or attend school full-time.
 Your elected contributions are deducted from your paycheck on a “pre-tax” basis and therefore are subject to IRS regulations.
-The following summaries important facts regarding this benefit:

-- Reimbursements form this account must be for qualified dependents, such as a child under age 13 and older dependents, such as a spouse, parent, or older child, who is physically or mentally incapable of caring for themselves, reside in your home at least 8 hours per day, and are claimed as your dependents for income tax purposes.
+- FSA debit card can only be used for qualified dependents, such as a child under age 13 and older dependents, such as a spouse, parent, or older child, who is physically or mentally incapable of caring for themselves, reside in your home at least 8 hours per day, and are claimed as your dependents for income tax purposes.
 Please refer to www.irs.gov for further dependent definitions.

-- Maximum IRS contribution limit is $5,000 per year ($2,500 for married filing separate).
+- Maximum IRS contribution limit is $5,000 per year ($2,500 for married filing separate) for 2019.
+The IRS has not published the limit for 2020.
 In addition, there are restrictions if your spouse’s income is below $5,000 or your spouse is a full-time student.
 Plus if your spouse is a participant in the same or another cafeteria plan, the combined total of Dependent Care FSA elections cannot exceed $5,000.
 Please refer to www.irs.gov for further clarification.